Zum Inhalt

 The event ccm19.controller.request.<route_name>, e.g. ccm19.controller.request.app_dashboard, can be used to react to a route before the respective controller is executed.

-The event ccm19.controller.response.<route_name>, on the other hand, enables code to be executed after the controller has run through.
+The event ccm19.controller.response.<route_name>, on the other hand, allows code to be executed after the controller has run through.

 Both events are not triggered in the event of unauthorized access, e.g. if a route that requires a logged-in user is called without a valid session.

-Important:For all event handlers, always check with $pluginState->isActiveForCurrentDomain() or, depending on the context, $pluginState->isAllowedForCurrentUser() whether an action of the plugin is desired in the current context.
+Important:For all event-handlers, always use $pluginState->isActiveForCurrentDomain() or, depending on the context, $pluginState->isAllowedForCurrentUser() to check whether an action of the plugin is desired in the current context.